 \subsubsection{TN decoding for the planar code}

-A surface code encodes a single logical qubit, therefore the normalizer cosists of the following logical cosets: $I_L$, $X_L$, $Y_L$ and $Z_L$.
-As a result of degeneracy, the most probable Pauli error corresponding to a syndrome does not need to correspond to the most probable error class for such syndrome \cite{reviewpat}.
 As mentioned earlier, when facing a non-trivial syndrome in a code, a TN decoder will seek to find a Pauli error correspondent to the syndrome, $E_{rec}$, and the most probable logical coset given the chosen error $E_{rec}$.
 In this sense, the planar code can be associated to a PEPS tensor network \cite{mps} following:

 where $p(E_{rec}\mathcal{L})$ is the probability of the error being within the error class $\mathcal{L}$ and $\alpha_i, \beta_j \in \{ 0,1\}$ indicate the application of the stabilizer generator operators.
 An arbitrary application of a stabilizer element operator would be denoted as $g(\alpha, \beta) := \prod_i(A_i)^{\alpha_i}\prod_j(B_j)^{\alpha_j}$, where $\alpha_i$ indicate $X$-stabilizer operators and $\beta_j$ indicate $Z$-stabilizer operators.
 The resulting tensor network is graphically represented in FIG. \ref{planartn}.
 Note how now all stabilizer generators are considered as identical while the data qubits are labelled as horizontal (H) or vertical (V).
 This consideration is equivalent, now, horizontal data qubits are considered to be operated with $Z$-stabilizer operators from top and bottom and $X$-stabilizer operators from left and right, while the opposite happens for vertical data qubits.